VycSane/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. The 12-directory_permissions script creates a directory called my_dir with permissions 751 in the working directory.
 14. The 13-change_group script changes the group owner to school for the file hello.
 15. The 100-change_owner_and_group script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+16. The 101-symbolic_link_permissions script changes the owner and the group owner of _hello to vincent and staff respectively.